nablarch/nablarch-document/en/application_framework/application_framework/batch/jsr352/feature_details/progress_log.rst

   * TPS (calculated from the number of logs for processing and number of processed logs) from the start
   * Latest TPS (TPS calculated from the elapsed time during previous TPS calculation and number of processed logs)
-  * Number of unprocessed logs
+  * Unprocessed number
-  * Estimated end time (estimated end time of step determined from the number of unprocessed logs and TPS).
+  * Estimated end time (estimated end time of step determined from unprocessed number and TPS).

 An output example is shown below.